-It's important to note that this is only a PARTIAL list of the information you're sharing.
-To see the full list, click the About Page button, which will take you to your profile page.
-On there, you can review the various sections—Work and Education, Places You've Lived, Contact and Basic Info, Family and Relationships, Details About You—and make changes hovering over each and clicking the link that appears.
+It's important to note that this is only a partial list of the information you're sharing.
+To see the full list, click the My About Page button, which will take you to your profile page.
+On there, you can review the various sections—Work and Education, Places You've Lived, Contact and Basic Info, Family and Relationships, Details About You, and Life Events —and make changes hovering over each and clicking the link that appears.

 The advanced privacy options

 Here you can exert more control of what is being shared with whom.
 Which is never a bad idea.
 You've likely gone through this at least once in the past, but it's a great idea to review your settings at least once a year.

 To get to the advanced privacy settings, click the drop down arrow in the top right on any Facebook page, click "Settings," and then "Privacy" in the left navigation column.